Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

 The first type of label imbalance is quantity-based label imbalance, where all clients have data samples of a specified number of labels.
 That is, each client has samples from the full experimental dataset containing $M$ classes.
 Different settings of $M$ lead to different distributions.
 The setting $M = 1$, for example, refers to each client only having samples belonging to a single class.
 Meaning that if there are 10 clients and 10 classes, each class is only found on one client.
 We examine the ranges with $|M| = [1, 3]$.

-The other label based imbalance is distribution-based label imbalance, which uses a Dirichlet distribution to divide the dataset.
+The second type of label imbalance is distribution-based label imbalance, which uses a Dirichlet distribution to divide the dataset.
 Each client has data based on a proportion of the samples of each label according to a Dirichlet distribution.
 We sample $p_{k} \sim Dir_{N}(\beta)$ and allocate $p_{k,j}$ proportion of class k to client j. $\beta$ is the concentration parameter, the closer to zero the more unbalanced the distribution.
 We use a $\beta = 0.5$.
 An example distribution is shown for Cifar10 for the cross-silo scenario with $ Dir(0.5)$ in Figure~\ref{fig:dirichlet}.

-The last distribution we simulate is noise-based feature distribution skew.
-This distribution first divides the dataset homogeneously across clients.
+The noise-based feature distribution skew first divides the dataset homogeneously across clients.
 A different level of Gaussian noise is then added to each client's local dataset to obtain the different feature distributions.
-A defined noise level $\sigma$ is added based on $\hat{x} \sim Gau(\sigma * i/N)$ for client $C_{i}$.
-The Gaussian distribution $Gau(\sigma * i/N)$ has mean 0 and variance $\sigma * i/N$.
-We use a noise level of $\sigma = 0.1$ and this is represented as $Gau(0.1)$ in the remainder of the article.
+A defined noise level $\sigma$ is added based on $\hat{x} \sim Gau(\sigma * i/C)$ for client $c_{i}$.
+The Gaussian distribution $Gau(\sigma * i/C)$ has mean 0 and variance $\sigma * i/C$.
+We use a noise level of $\sigma = 0.1$ and this is represented as $Gau(0.1)$ hereafter.